WITH VIDEO: Trump rallygoers hopeful, confident on eve of election

 Proud Latino supporter

-Earlier, Tony Araujo of Chicago, who proudly donned a red “Latinos for Trump” cap, loudly chanted, “Four more years” with many others on the tarmac.
+Earlier, Tony Araujo of Chicago, who proudly donned a red “Latinos for Trump” cap, loudly chanted, “Four more years,” along with many others standing on the tarmac.

 Briana Proko and her sister Sidorela Proko, both of Greendale, were decked in masks and wrapped themselves in Trump flags at the rally.
 Briana said she was concerned about protests and even "civil war" if the president loses the election.